EDS and Hypermobility: How Compression Clothing Can Help

 Depending on the area affected by EDS hypermobility, there is a wide range of compression garments that can provide benefits

-For leg joint hypermobility, for example in the case of knees or hips, compression leggings feel great on most patients.
-They are even worn underneath regular garments to give that extra level of support and stability.
-Another great option that you can wear with pretty much any outfit are compression stockings.
+For leg joint hypermobility, in the case of knees or hips, compression leggings feel great for most patients.
+They can be worn underneath regular garments to give that extra level of support and stability and pain relief while reducing swelling or inflammation.
+Another great option that you can wear with any outfit are compression stockings.

 women wearing compression tights and compression socks walking outside shopping